lukekarrys/lukecod.es/_posts/2014-03-28-beep-boop-ringing-an-r2d2-telephone-with-obihai-asterisk-and-node.markdown

 - The Twitter streaming API using [twit](https://www.npmjs.org/package/twit)
 - Setting up a [WebRTC room](http://simplewebrtc.com/) and [signaling server](https://github.com/andyet/signalmaster) so when anyone enters the room, R2D2 will ring and let me know that someone is "calling" me.

-The last one is the most exciting, and is actually a viable use case for this (which I wasn't always sure would happen).
+The last one is the most exciting, and is actually a viable use case for this (which I wasn't always sure would exist).
 I'll post again with whatever crazy adventures I get into with my R2 droid.